AmeyGohil/Live-Chat/README.md

 --> Admin Page to Edit Details | Done

---> Community Chat | In Progress
+--> Community Chat | Done

---> Active/Inactive Users | In Progress
+--> Active/Inactive Users | Not Possible in SSE, as SSE has uni-direction connection unlike WebSockets

---> Individual Chat
+--> Individual Chat | In Progress

 --> Chat Message Limit and Load More